Luna (Feid and ATL Jacob song): Music video

 Sebastián Sánchez directed the music video for "Luna", which was released on YouTube on March 6, 2024.
-After the release, Feid thanked his fans, who requested the video excitedly, "por llevar esta canción tan lejos.
-Este video lo hicimos pensando en ustedes, le dimos todo el amor posible."
+After the release, Feid thanked his fans, who requested the video excitedly, "for taking this song so far.
+We made this video thinking of you, we gave it all the love possible."
 It begins with him running in the desert and singing the song around a car with Jacob at his side.
 Depicting a broken relationship, the video shows a woman getting dressed, walking inside her house and hiring three gang members to shoot her partner (played by Feid), who tried to fix things with her by carrying orange gerberas.
 A time loop occurs, and the same things almost happen again, but the man survives and wakes up at a hospital at the end of the clip without memory of his past relationship with his girlfriend.
 The video received positive comments from fans, specifically for its plot.
-According to Infobae's Lina Muñoz Medina, the plot "aborda el tema del amor y la esperanza bajo circunstancias adversas, generando una resonancia emocional significativa entre los espectadores."
+According to Infobae's Lina Muñoz Medina, the plot "addresses the theme of love and hope under adverse circumstances, generating significant emotional resonance among viewers."